wp-plugins/cleverreach-extension/readme.txt

 This allows things like smooth form submission via Ajax and custom error handling.

 = Is it secure? =
-We heavily rely on the built in security tokens (nonces) which helps to protect against several types of attacks including CSRF.
-Moreover no customer data is stored within your WordPress database.
+No customer data is stored within your WordPress database.
+We heavily rely on the security of CleverReach which is [tested and verified](http://www.cleverreach.com/security) according to German standards.

+= Having problems with the PHP SOAP Extension? =
+Check the [PHP SOAP wiki page](https://github.com/hofmannsven/cleverreach-extension/wiki/PHP-SOAP-Extension) for further information.

 = How can I customize the sign-up form or the error messages? = Check the [Wiki](https://github.com/hofmannsven/cleverreach-extension/wiki) for further information.